Christer Pettersson: Tried for murder of Olof Palme

 On the night of 28 February 1986, Swedish Prime Minister Olof Palme, a Social Democrat, was shot and killed in Stockholm as he walked home from a cinema with his wife, Lisbet Palme.
 The killer quickly escaped and left no traces except two .357-caliber Magnum bullets.
 Witness statements about his appearance were confused and contradictory.

 In 1988, Pettersson was detained and accused of Palme's murder after an investigation, which appeared to have started based on rumors about his involvement among fellow small-time criminals and drug addicts.
 The initial investigation had uncovered little of significance, but once detained, Pettersson was picked out from a ten-person police lineup by Lisbet Palme.

 Pettersson denied any involvement and claimed he had liked Palme and had left central Stockholm at the time of the murder.

 However, Lisbet Palme's identification, combined with statements by acquaintances of Pettersson, who stated that he had been near the scene of the crime at the night of the murder, led to a 1989 conviction for murder.
 Pettersson was sentenced to life imprisonment.

 Just a few months later, however, Pettersson was freed on appeal.
 The court cited a lack of evidence, including the missing murder weapon, and raised questions over the reliability of Lisbet Palme's identification.
-Pettersson was awarded about $50,000 in compensation.
+Pettersson was awarded SEK 300,000 (roughly $50,000) in compensation.

 Although Pettersson appears to have quickly spent the money on alcohol and drugs, he remained in the media spotlight and then raised his income by selling TV and newspaper interviews.
 In several interviews, particularly on TV3, Pettersson was encouraged to admit to killing Olof Palme.
 In such situations, he repeatedly engaged in what-if scenarios that came close to an admission of guilt.
 However, his confession was not treated seriously, and when cornered, he argued that he had simply come seeking money for yet another television appearance.

 Police investigators continued to investigate Pettersson, with many reportedly feeling that he had got off on a technicality and was in fact guilty.
 In 1998, the Swedish Supreme Court rejected a prosecutor's appeal to retry Pettersson by citing that the new evidence put before it was "not of such nature that a new trial can be granted in the case."

 In June 2020, the Swedish Prosecution Authority announced their conclusion that Stig Engström was the killer, although he would not be prosecuted as he had been dead for 20 years.
 The report made no mention of Pettersson, whose acquittal in 1989 meant he could not be seriously investigated any further without new evidence.
 The conclusion was widely criticised and many felt it was based on little to no actual evidence.